Guided MRI Reconstruction via Schr\"odinger Bridge: Discussion

 \subsection{Extension of Multi-modal Guided Reconstruction}

-Equation \eqnref{MR optimization problem} can be generalized to represent a common multi-modal guided reconstruction problem, where \( \mathbf{y} \), \( \mathbf{x} \), and \( \mathbf{b} \) denote, respectively, the observed signal, the signal to be reconstructed, and the guiding signal.
+Eq.~\eqref{MR optimization problem} can be generalized to represent a common multi-modal guided reconstruction problem, where \( \mathbf{y} \), \( \mathbf{x} \), and \( \mathbf{b} \) denote, respectively, the observed signal, the signal to be reconstructed, and the guiding signal.
 In reconstruction, two main types of challenges are often encountered: